-The Board recommends that Shareholders vote in favour of the re-appointment of Davidson as the auditor.
-Unless otherwise directed, it is the intention of the Management Designees, if named as Proxyholder, to vote in favour of the appointment of Davidson as the auditor of the Corporation for the ensuing year at a remuneration to be approved by the Board.
+The Board recommends that Shareholders vote in favour of the re-election of De Visser Grey LLP, Chartered Professional Accountants, as the Corporation's auditor.
+Unless otherwise directed, it is the intention of the Management Designees, if named as Proxyholder, to vote in favour of the reelection of De Visser Grey LLP, Chartered Professional Accountants, as the Corporation's auditor.